secretstartups/handbook/architecture/workflow/index.html.md

 ##### The Author

-As the original author of a proposal, you are the primary DRI for it.
+As the original author of a proposal, you are the primary DRI.

 ##### The Architecture Evolution Coach

-Architecture Evolution Coach is an expertise assigned to team members, visible on their profiles on [the team page](/company/team/).
+Architecture Evolution Coaching is an expertise assigned to team members, visible on their profiles on [the team page](/company/team/).
 All Engineering Fellows and Distinguished Engineers are Architecture Evolution Coaches by default.

-The purpose of involving a coach in the process of creating a blueprint is to allow people that know most about GitLab to share their knowledge and perspective on introducing complex architectural changes.
-This makes it easier to avoid the cost of working on the wrong thing, iterating improperly and fosters knowledge sharing.
+The purpose of involving a coach in the process of creating a blueprint is to allow people that know most about GitLab to share their knowledge and perspective on introducing complex architectural changes, help navigate organizational,  ensure the proposal is aligned with our roadmap, and help management Engineering leaders prioritize the work.

 ##### The Engineering Management Leader

-The AEC will help you identify the right Engineering Management Leader to evaluate the proposal.
+The AEC will help you identify the right management Engineering leader to evaluate the proposal.
 Managers are key decision-makers, and, ultimately, will determine how to include your proposal in the stream of work that is always in-flght.
-This entails prioritizing and allocating people to execute the work at the appropriate time.
+This entails prioritizing and staffing to execute the work at the appropriate time.

 #### Domain Experts